I Belong to Glasgow

-The song speaks of drink, in a period where temperance campaigns were very common, and shows a typical music hall attitude to the supposedly tyrannical wife.
+The song speaks of drink in a period where temperance campaigns were prevalent, and it shows a typical music hall attitude to the supposedly tyrannical wife.
 The monologue accompanying the song is the origin of several popular humorous catch phrases, including "under the affluence of incohol".
-The entertainer Harry Lauder was offered the song, but turned it down since it praised strong drink.
+The entertainer Harry Lauder was offered the song, but declined because it praised strong drink.

-As a result of this song, Will Fyffe became forever associated with Glasgow, even though he was born 70 mi away, in the east coast city of Dundee.
+As a result of this song, Will Fyffe became forever associated with Glasgow, but he was born 70 mi away in the east coast city of Dundee.

-The song was used in the 1955 film The Colditz Story, but the lyric was modified to "I Belong To Colditz".
+The song was used in the 1955 film The Colditz Story, but the lyric was modified to "I Belong to Colditz".